 Mutations may result through a loss of activity in Tumour Suppressor Genes (the brakes), or enhanced activity by Oncogenes (accelerators), that regulate the way our cells work.
 So, whilst we may have a genetic predisposition to a particular cancer it needs further ‘hits’ to turn this into cancer.
 The damage, or additional damage, can be caused by a wide variety of factors such as: lifestyle (diet, drink, smoking, sunbathing etc.), radiation exposure, stress, viral infection, chemicals.

 The point of origin in the body, where the genes have caused cells to grow uncontrollably and form a tumour, is known as the primary site.
 In most cases the primary site is obvious and quickly diagnosed.
-Conventional medical wisdom suggests the importance of finding the primary; but as diagnosis and medicines get increasingly personalised (e.g. through Molecular Profiling for CUP) it will become a case of: what is the pattern of this disease we need to define a treatment for, rather than where is the primary site?
+Conventional medical wisdom suggests the importance of finding the primary; but as diagnosis and medicines get increasingly personalised (e.g. through genomic profiling for CUP) it will become a case of: what is the pattern of this disease we need to define a treatment for, rather than where is the primary site?

 Strictly speaking CUP exists from the point someone presents with metastatic cancer without an obvious primary site until they know for certain the site of the primary.
 Following the NICE Guideline for CUP (2010) when the initial diagnosis is uncertain this is described as MUO or metastatic malignancy of unknown primary origin.
 It becomes CUP when it remains impossible to tell, from increasingly sophisticated tests (X-rays, blood tests, scans etc.), where the cancer began in the body.

 Metastasis means the spread of cancer.
 This spread is common to many cancer patients by the time they see their doctor and, although it means that surgery is unlikely to be the main treatment, the cancer remains treatable.